ayushsharma82/EasyDDNS/README.md

 # EasyDDNS
 An Easy to Use ESP8266 DDNS Update Client Library.

-This Library is Created to Update your DDNS Domains with your ESP8266.
+This Library is Created to Update your DDNS Domains with your ESP8266 Or ESP32.
 The EasyDDNS Library can be Implemented in your Major Projects too as a Sidekick.
 It is Independent and Does not Interfare with rest of the Working of your Code on ESP8266.

-**Currently EasyDDNS Library Supports DuckDNS, No-ip, DynDNS, Dynu.**
+**Currently EasyDDNS Library Supports DuckDNS, No-ip, DynDNS, Dynu, ENom.**

 Find More about DDNS: [WiKipedia](https://en.wikipedia.org/wiki/Dynamic_DNS)